SainanZHANG-m/SainanZHANG-m.github.io/_pages/about.md

 Seminar Presentations
 -------
+1. Adaptive Preference Elicitation in Preference Robust CPT-Based Shortfall, ICCOPT 2025, Los Angeles, July 2025.

-1. Application of Chance-Constrained Optimization with Decision-Dependent Probabilities to Power Distribution Systems, SIAM DMV Conference on Applied Mathematics, April 2025.
+2. Application of Chance-Constrained Optimization with Decision-Dependent Probabilities to Power Distribution Systems, SIAM DMV Conference on Applied Mathematics, April 2025.

-2. New Chance-Constrained Model with Decision-Dependent Probabilities with Application in Power System, Department of Systems Engineering and Operations Research, GMU, April 2025.
+3. New Chance-Constrained Model with Decision-Dependent Probabilities with Application in Power System, Department of Systems Engineering and Operations Research, GMU, April 2025.

-3. Wildfire-Driven Distribution System Operation: New Chance-Constrained Model with Decision-Dependent Probabilities, BAAICB Conference, March 2025.
+4. Wildfire-Driven Distribution System Operation: New Chance-Constrained Model with Decision-Dependent Probabilities, BAAICB Conference, March 2025.

-4. Preference Robust Optimization When Information on Utility is Incomplete, Department of Decision Sciences, GWU, February 2025.
+5. Preference Robust Optimization When Information on Utility is Incomplete, Department of Decision Sciences, GWU, February 2025.

-5. Utility Preference Robust Optimization with Moment-Type Information Structure, Department of Mathematics, GWU, November 2024.
+6. Utility Preference Robust Optimization with Moment-Type Information Structure, Department of Mathematics, GWU, November 2024.

-6. Utility Preference Robust Optimization with Moment-Type Information Structure, Department of Mathematics, HKBU, February 2024.
+7. Utility Preference Robust Optimization with Moment-Type Information Structure, Department of Mathematics, HKBU, February 2024.

 Reviewer of Journals
 -------